Nithie-code/KGE-GAN/README.md

 #
 -use the pretrained model
- Requirement: pip install --upgrade transformers==4.2 -Learn paper embeddings:Data can be downloaded at: dblp website at:https://dblp.uni-trier.de/  and https://www.aminer.cn/citation
+ Requirement: pip install --upgrade transformers==4.2 -Learn paper embeddings:Data can be downloaded at